lesommer/lesommer.github.io/publications.md

 ## Papers in preparation
  1. Ajayi A., **J. Le Sommer** et al. On the modulation of kinetic energy transfers by internal gravity waves.
 In preparation for *Geophysical Research Letters*.
  1. Pietri A., X. Capet F. d'Ovidio, M. Levy, **J. Le Sommer**, J.M.
 Molines and H. Giordani.
 Skills and limitation of the omega-equation in different oceanic flow regimes.
 In preparation for *Journal of Physical Oceanography*.
+ 1. Zhen Y., P. Tandeo, S. Leroux, S. Metref, T. Penduff and **J. Le Sommer**.
+An adaptive optimal interpolation based on analog forecasting: application to SSH in the Gulf of Mexico.
+In preparation for the Journal of Atmospheric and Oceanic Technology.
  1. **Le Sommer** et al. NATL60 : A North Atlantic ocean circulation model dataset based on NEMO for preparing SWOT altimeter mission.
 In preparation for *Geophysical Model Development*.

 ## Submitted papers and papers in revision